Richard C. Blum: Personal life

 Blum had a strong interest in Tibet and Tibetan Buddhism, and in 1981 he attempted to climb Mount Everest from the Tibetan side with Sir Edmund Hillary.
 He was the chairman and founder of the apolitical American Himalayan Foundation (AHF), which has given millions of dollars to build hospitals and schools in Tibet and Nepal, but refrained from political involvement with the Chinese control of Tibet.

 Blum was at various times a trustee of The Carter Center; co-chairman of The World Conference of Religions for Peace; member of Governing Council of The Wilderness Society; member of the board of trustees of the Brookings Institution; member of the board of trustees of the American Cancer Society Foundation; member of the board of directors of the National Democratic Institute; and a member of the board of trustees of the Richard C. Blum Center for Developing Economies at the University of California, Berkeley.
-He contributed $15 million toward the establishment of center, which addresses extreme poverty and disease in the developing world.
+He contributed $15 million toward the establishment of the center, which addresses extreme poverty and disease in the developing world.
 In 2019, Blum provided an additional $12 million to endow a chair at the center.

 He donated to the University of California at San Francisco (UCSF), Merced and Los Angeles (UCLA) and Sonoma State University, as well as Macalester College.
 He pledged $1.25 million to the University of San Francisco (USF) in 2007, and another $1.5 million to USF for "global education" in 2019.
 He was awarded the UCSF medal in 2012.
 He served on many other boards, including the Seva Foundation and as chairman of the Himalayan Foundation.
 In the arts and culture, he made grants to the Creative Visions Foundation, the Daniel Pearl Foundation, San Francisco's Asian Art Museum, the San Francisco Conservatory of Music, and the Geffen Playhouse in Los Angeles.

 Blum was diagnosed with lung cancer in 2016.
 He was hospitalized in September 2021 for an undisclosed reason.
 He died from cancer at his home in San Francisco on February 27, 2022, at the age of 86.